open-spaced-repetition/fsrs4anki/docs/tutorial.md

 The FSRS optimizer uses machine learning to learn your memory patterns and find parameters that best fit your review history.
 So, the optimizer requires several reviews to fine-tune the parameters.

+You can find the optimal parameters for your cards by using the "Optimize" button under the "Optimize FSRS parameters" section.
+The optimal parameters will replace the default parameters automatically.

-If you have less than 1000 reviews (400 in Anki 24.04) across all cards that this preset is applied to, please use the default parameters that are already entered into the "FSRS parameters" field.
+In Anki 24.06+, there is no minimum number of reviews required for optimization.
+Based on the number of reviews available, Anki will decide which parameters to optimize.
+It's possible that some parameters will change while others will remain the same.
+In Anki 24.04, at least 400 reviews are required; in older versions, at least 1000 reviews are required.
+If you are using one of those versions and don't have enough reviews across all cards that this preset is applied to, please use the default parameters that are already entered into the "FSRS parameters" field.
 Even with the default parameters, FSRS is better than the default Anki algorithm (SM-2).
-In Anki 24.06, the limit has been removed.
-You can now use "Optimize" regardless of how many reviews you have, though if the number of reviews is small, you will likely see "The FSRS parameters currently appear to be optimal".
-Instead of a hard limit, there is now a complex rule that determines what will happen when you click "Optimize": default parameters will be kept; only the first 4 parameters will be optimized and the rest will be set to default; or all parameters will be optimized.

-You can generate the optimal parameters for your cards using the "Optimize" button under the "Optimize FSRS parameters" section.
-The optimal parameters will replace the default parameters automatically.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/072c42fc-41fa-4ff0-841b-3a55dd23c8a1)